 You can turn off those update notifications if you really don’t need them popping up.
 This is how to turn off the update and upgrade notifications for Office 2016 and 2013.

-Disable ‘Updates for Office are ready to be installed’ alerts
+How do I disable Updates for Office are ready to be installed alerts?

 1. Switch Off Office Updates

 Office 2016 and 2013 includes an option that you can select to switch automatic updates off.
 Thus, you can select the Disable Updates option to switch off the updates and turn off the update notifications.

-- Open an Office application, such as Word or Excel.
+1. Open an Office application, such as Word or Excel.

-- Select the File tab.
+2. Select the File tab.

-- Then select Account on the File tab.
+3. Then select Account on the File tab.

-- Press the Update Options button.
+4. Press the Update Options button.

-- Select the Disable Updates option on the menu.
+5. Select the Disable Updates option on the menu.

-- Click Yes to confirm.
+6. Click Yes to confirm.

-- As it’s worth updating Office, consider switching the updates back on occasionally to check for updates.
+7. As it’s worth updating Office, consider switching the updates back on occasionally to check for updates.
 Then you can press the Update Now button to manually check for Office updates.

 2. Edit the Registry

-- Enter ‘regedit’ in Run and click OK to open the Registry Editor.
+- Enter regedit in Run and click OK to open the Registry Editor.

 - Go to this registry key:

-- Enter ‘hideupdatenotifications’ as the DWORD name.
+- Enter hideupdatenotifications as the DWORD name.

-- Input ‘1’ in the Value data text box.
+- Input 1 in the Value data text box.

 - Press OK to close the Edit DWORD window.